The 8 Top Reasons for Divorce: Why Marriages Fail After 5 Years

 1. Undiscussed Debt

 Finances, in general, can be a source of contention in marriage, whether it’s in the first five years or the next 20.
 However, student loans, something many young couples are saddled with, can prove to be a large burden in a marriage’s early stages.

-4. In-Law Troubles
+4. Troubles With In-Laws

 “When you’re dating, you’re kind of treading lightly.
-You’re to some degree walking on eggshells, especially with family,” says Olson.
+You’re to some degree walking on eggshells, especially with family,” says Doreen Olson, a family law attorney, and a partner at Meyer, Olson, Lowy & Meyers.
 “So you don’t really state your opinion or get involved in things like that.
 But when it’s happening to you every day in your new married life?
 I’ve seen that cause a lot of friction.”

 6. Not Staying Connected